Choose Report Filters (Account Reports)

 The Standard Filters that are available to you (and are displayed on this Choose Report Filters page) depend upon the report type.

-- A Registrations report includes Standard Registration Filters such as Complete [Any], Yes, or No.
+Example 1: A Registrations report includes Standard Registration Filters such as Complete being [Any], Yes, or No.

 Drill-Down Filters

-For example, if a report includes the parameter Registration Status, you might want to see all registrations with status Attended, or you might want to see registrations with status Cancelled.
-Using a Drill-Down Filter you can switch quickly between these two views.
+For instance, if you are running a report that includes the parameter Registration Status, sometimes you might want to see all the registrations that have the status=Attended.
+Other times you might want to see registrations that have the status=Cancelled.
+Using a Drill-Down Filter you can switch quickly and easily between these two views.

 Advanced Filters